inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_route.md

 # aws_ec2_client_vpn_route

-Use the `aws_ec2_client_vpn_route` InSpec audit resource to test the properties of a single specific AWS EC2 client VPN route.
+Use the `aws_ec2_client_vpn_route` InSpec audit resource to test the properties of a single specific AWS EC2 Client VPN route.

-The `AWS::EC2::ClientVpnRoute` specifies a network route to add to a client VPN endpoint.
+The `AWS::EC2::ClientVpnRoute` specifies a network route to add to a Client VPN endpoint.

 ## Syntax

-Ensure that the client VPN endpoint exists.
+Ensure that the Client VPN endpoint exists.

     describe aws_ec2_client_vpn_route(client_vpn_endpoint_id: "VPN_ID", target_subnet: "SUBNET_ID") do
       it { should exist }